iwakoscott/react-router-workshop/README.md

 2. Build out the `Vote` component to be rendered at `/jams/<unique-id>`.
 3. Use the `getIdea` and `handleVote` API methods to render the idea's `likes` and `title` data, and add the `button` click behavior, respectively.
 4. Add a conditional to handle ideas `id`'s that are not in our backend.

+---

+### Step 03.
+Polish up the Application 💅

+#### LEARNING GOALS 🥅

+- [ ] Learn about the `NavLink` component.

+### Instructions

+1. Add `activeStyle` to the navigation links so that when clicked the styling of the link changes accordingly.
+2. `.sort` the ideas on the front page in ascending order by number of likes.
+3. Add emojis next to the like number depending on the like count. _For example, if the like count is less than 0 we display a 💩, equal to zero - ⭐️, and greater than zero - 🌶._